kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

         # MANDATORY
         run = "mkdir -p kurtosis && echo $(ls)",

+        # The name of the container, as a string
+        # OPTIONAL (Default: task--UUID)
+        name = "curl-job"

         # Image the command will be run on
         # OPTIONAL (Default: badouralix/curl-jq)
         image = "badouralix/curl-jq",